SimonAlling/userscript-proxy/README.md

 Browser extensions on iOS, Android and pretty much any other web browsing device.
 No jailbreak/root required.

-Userscript Proxy is built around [mitmproxy][mitmproxy] and acts as a MITM, injecting matching userscripts into web pages as they flow through it.
+Userscript Proxy is built around [mitmproxy][mitmproxy] and acts as a MITM, injecting userscripts into web pages as they flow through it.
 Both HTTP and HTTPS are supported.

 <!--ts-->